|

 Children - where born; church christenings or blessings,

-they grow; hopes and aspirations for the children;
+hopes and aspirations for the children; awards received.

 I. Vocations - jobs held; preparation for life's work;